Tearsheet

 AI Analysis | Feedback

-Ron L. Fleming
+Ron L. Fleming Chairman, President & CEO

-Chairman, President & CEO Mr. Fleming has served as the President and Chief Executive Officer of Global Water Resources since January 2015 and was appointed Chairman of the Board of Directors in November 2018.
-He held various roles within the company from 2007 to 2014, including Interim Chief Executive Officer, Chief Operating Officer, Vice President, and General Manager.
-From 2004 to 2006, he served as Senior Project Manager of Engineering and Construction.
-Mr. Fleming joined Global Water in 2004, having previously worked in the construction industry on large-scale heavy civil infrastructure projects across Arizona.
-He has over 16 years of management and utility experience.
+Mr. Fleming has served as President and Chief Executive Officer of Global Water Resources since January 2015 and was appointed Chairman of the Board of Directors in November 2018.
+He joined Global Water in 2004 and, from 2007 to 2014, served in various roles including Interim Chief Executive Officer, Chief Operating Officer, and Vice President and General Manager.
+Prior to joining Global Water, Mr. Fleming worked in the construction industry on numerous large-scale heavy civil infrastructure projects throughout Arizona.

-Senior Vice President & CFO Mr. Liebman has served as Senior Vice President, Chief Financial Officer, and Corporate Secretary of Global Water Resources since May 2014.
-He brings over 17 years of finance and management experience.
-Before joining Global Water, from 2002 to 2014, Mr. Liebman was a Senior Director at Alvarez and Marsal, a prominent turnaround and restructuring firm in the United States.
-During his time there, he provided strategic planning and interim management services to companies in various industries, successfully negotiating the restructuring of over $3 billion in capital and raising $750 million of new capital for clients.
+Mr. Liebman has served as Senior Vice President, Chief Financial Officer, and Corporate Secretary of Global Water Resources since May 2014.
+Before joining Global Water, he was a Senior Director at Alvarez and Marsal, a turnaround and restructuring firm, from 2002 to 2014.
+While at Alvarez and Marsal, Mr. Liebman provided strategic planning and interim management services to companies across various industries, including homebuilding, retail, rental/leasing, and manufacturing.
+During his tenure, he successfully negotiated the restructuring of over $3 billion in capital and raised $750 million of new capital for clients.
+He is a Certified Public Accountant and a Certified Insolvency and Restructuring Advisor.

-Christopher D. Krygier
+Christopher Krygier Chief Operating Officer

 AI Analysis | Feedback